justsomerandomdude264/Homework_Solver_LLM/README.md

   5. [adamo1139/basic_economics_questions_ts_test_4](https://huggingface.co/datasets/adamo1139/basic_economics_questions_ts_test_4)

 ## Capabilities
-- **Comprehensive Academic Assistance**: The combined models can handle a wide array of subjects, providing accurate and detailed solutions for math problems, scientific queries, and social science questions.
-This multi-disciplinary approach ensures that users receive help across different areas of study.
+- **Comprehensive Academic Assistance**: The combined models can handle a wide array of subjects, providing accurate and detailed solutions in thier specific fields.

-- **Contextual Understanding**: The models are designed to understand and process questions within their specific academic contexts.
-This means they can interpret complex questions and provide relevant answers based on the subject matter, whether it's a math theorem, a scientific principle, or a historical fact.
+- **Contextual Understanding**: The models are designed to understand and process questions within their specific academic contexts so reduced hallucinations can be expected.

-- **Cross-Subject Insights**: By integrating insights from different subjects, the models can provide holistic explanations and connections between different fields of knowledge.
-For example, a question about the impact of a scientific discovery on society could draw on both science and social science knowledge.

 - **Adaptive Learning**: The models can be fine-tuned or updated with new data to improve their performance over time.
-This adaptability ensures that they stay current with new educational content and methodologies, offering up-to-date and relevant assistance.

-- **Enhanced Problem-Solving**: The combined models leverage advanced algorithms to solve complex problems.
-Whether it’s solving a difficult math equation, explaining a scientific concept, or analyzing a social science case study, the models are equipped to handle intricate queries and provide precise, informative answers.

 ## Getting Started
 1. **Clone Repo**